Colorado woman starts online donation fund to help migrants in desperate need

 She will now rent a room with a family in Aurora.
 She is moving on Sunday with her husband and daughter for a minimum of a two month stay with an opportunity to continue on in that house, once they fix their paperwork and work permit situation.

-It's all thanks to an online donation fund she began more than eight days ago.
+It's all thanks to an online donation fund she began more than eight days ago called "Move 20 refugee families from street to shelter" on GoFundMe.

 "In the last six days I have housed 13 people some of them are moved into sustainable housing, in these cases people who have paperwork in progress, I've put in rentals with the idea they can take over the rent in the future," said Wimberger.